Japanese Cuisine, Tradition & Modernism

 Talking about Japanese cuisine (和食, washoku) could be an endless story since it offers so many delicious dishes.
 Japanese food is both regional and seasonal.
 Like with the Japanese architecture, the Japanese cuisine is a perfect combination of tradition and modern styles.
 Restaurants in Japan range from street food stands to centuries old traditional ones.
 Many restaurants are specialized in a single type of dish, while others offer a variety of dishes.

 At a Japanese ryokan, one of the highlights is dining on “kaiseki” (a traditional, multi-course dinner).
 Indeed, many Japanese think of a ryokan as a place to dine on “kaiseki” rather than as a type of accommodation.
 One Kyoto ryokan owner told me that over 70% of his income was from his diners while the rest came from overnight guests.
 What exactly is kaiseki?
 The term “kaiseki” means hot stone in a kimono fold, and it is believed that Zen priests would tuck hot stones wrapped in towels next to their stomach to cure their hunger pangs during their morning and afternoon prayers (the term “kai” means a fold in a kimono and “seki” means stone).
 In this way it was believed that only a small amount of kaiseki would be enough to take away your hunger.
-Originally, kaiseki was a simple, vegetarian meal served during the traditional tea ceremony.
+Originally, kaiseki was a simple, vegetarian meal with dishes such as pickles served during the traditional tea ceremony.
 It was thought the tea would taste better if the guests were not so hungry.
 Today kaiseki is no longer a strictly vegetarian meal but may also include both meat and fish.
 One kaiseki dinner can consist of anywhere from 6 to 15 different kinds of food.

 Japan will test all your senses, and its street food scene is no exception.
 Yatai are small food stalls that can be found at festivals or near train Stations.
 Yatai are a great way to deeply discover Japan.
 These vendors offer an accessible and tasty selection of on-the-go dishes that are cheap, high-quality and delicious.
 Yatai will offer you dishes such as Takoyaki, Yaki Soba, Yakitori,…